Opposition to the Iraq War: Protests against the Iraq War

 Across the world popular opposition to the Iraq war has led to thousands of protests since 2002, against the invasion of Iraq.
 They were held in many cities worldwide, often co-ordinated to occur simultaneously worldwide.
-After the simultaneous demonstrations, on February 15, 2003, the largest in total turnout, New York Times writer Patrick Tyler claimed that they showed that there were two superpowers on the planet: the United States and world public opinion.
+Following the simultaneous demonstrations, on February 15, 2003, the largest in total turnout, New York Times writer Patrick Tyler claimed that they showed that there were two superpowers on the planet: the United States and world public opinion.
 As the war drew nearer, other groups held candlelight vigils and students walked out of school.

 The February 15, 2003, worldwide protests drew millions of people across the world.
 It is generally estimated that over 3 million people marched in Rome, between one and two million in London, more than 600,000 in Madrid, 300,000 in Berlin, as well as in Damascus, Paris, New York, Oslo, Stockholm, Brussels, Johannesburg, Montreal—more than 600 cities in all, worldwide.
 This demonstration was listed in the 2004 Guinness World Records as the largest mass protest movement in history.